tryforge/ForgeScript/docs/functions/findGuildEmoji.md

 export default new NativeFunction({
     name: "$findGuildEmoji",
     version: "1.0.0",
-    description: "Finds a emoji of a guild",
+    description: "Finds an emoji of a guild",
     brackets: true,
     args: [
         {